Brainvibe/Milestone1/README.md

 # Mary's Sweets

 <img width="1000" height="400" src="https://github.com/Brainvibe/Milestone1/blob/master/assets/images/page_preview.png">
-This project aims to be an online presence to a new bakery business.
+This project aims to be an online presence to a new online home-baking business.

 You can see the live version [here](https://brainvibe.github.io/Milestone1/)